Pointwise mutual information (PMI) in NLP

 What is Pointwise mutual information?

-PMI helps us to find related words.
-In other words, it explains how likely the co-occurrence of two words than we would expect by chance.
 For example the word "Data Science" has a specific meaning when these two words "Data" and "Science" go together.
 Otherwise meaning of these two words are independent.
 Similarly "Great Britain" is meaningful since we know the word "Great" can be used with several other words but not so relevant in meaning like "Great UK, Great London, Great Dubai etc."

 Pointwise mutual information (PMI)

-Steps to compute PMI
+Steps to Calculate PMI

 Let's understand with an example.
 Suppose you have the following text and you are asked to calculate PMI scores based on that.